Tom Brady Once Snuck Onto the Campus of Notre Dame University and Got Himself Locked in the Stadium

-Tom Brady’s legendary NFL career makes his slide to the 199th overall pick in the 2000 draft all the more inexplicable.
-Even before entering the league, he led the Michigan Wolverines to two ten-win seasons and a victory in the 2000 Orange Bowl.
-Even then, his preparation and drive were higher than anyone else, and during his junior year at Michigan, this very nearly got him locked up.
+Before entering the league, he led the Michigan Wolverines to two ten-win seasons and a victory in the 2000 Orange Bowl.
+Even then, his preparation and drive were higher than anyone else.
+During his junior year at Michigan, this very nearly got him locked up.

 Tom Brady fights for the starting spot at Michigan